tanmancan/label-it/readme.md

       # NoMatch - a regex pattern that must NOT match a compare value
       no-match: ^(stag)

-    # Rules type that compares the pull request base branch.
+    # Rule type that compares the pull request base branch.
     # Each rule type may have four checks: exact, no-exact, match, no-match.
     base-rule:
       exact: master